IMD business school for management and leadership courses

 Value Creation Digital Strategy

-1st place in the 2026 John Molson MBA Case Writing Competition
+2026 John Molson MBA International Case Writing Competition – 1st prize

 By Amit M. Joshi, Ivy Buche and Aundria Elahe Mirabrishami